Noise Levels in Mount Vernon-Hollywood-Montclair, Lexington, KY | Find Quiet Neighborhoods With Our Sound Map

 Southern Mount Vernon-Hollywood-Montclair

-Eastern Mount Vernon-Hollywood-Montclair sounds about 52% louder than Southern Mount Vernon-Hollywood-Montclair to the human ear, a 6.0 dBA gap.
+To the human ear, noise in northern Mount Vernon-Hollywood-Montclair sounds about 29% louder than in southern Mount Vernon-Hollywood-Montclair, a 3.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?